mitizhi/k8s-demo-app/README.md

 4. **Limitations**

-   1. Host (either an IP address or corresponding host name) is not configurable.
-	  The app always listen on `0.0.0.0:${PORT}`.
+   1. The listening address is not configurable; the app always listen on `127.0.0.1:${PORT}`.
    2. While the app takes into account thread synchronization in handling the counter incrementation (low hanging fruit), no effort is seen to handle multi-container scenarios using the same state file.
 (For multi-node solution one could apparently use some etcd service or perhaps database.)